 Handling the Pull Request in BPI

-The engineering team create the Pull Request and assign it to the Linguistic through BPI https://bpi.moravia.com.
-The PR request in BPI will contain all the information from the GITHUB PR (PR name, language, Product and PR date) needed for the vendor to triage the request.
+The engineering team creates the Pull Request and assign it to the Linguistic expert through BPI https://bpi.moravia.com.
+The PR request in BPI will contain all the information from the GITHUB PR (PR name, language, Product and PR date) needed for vendors so they can triage the request.

 Use your MNET account to log in in BPI.

 Each GitHub PR can contain several suggestions in one or more than one file.
-The linguistic receives a notification for each linguistic suggestion, which must be treated separately in BPI.
+The linguistic expert receives a notification for each linguistic suggestion, which must be addressed separately in BPI.
 The following steps need to be performed on each Linguistic Suggestion received.

-You will receive an email like this one
+You will receive an email like this one:

-You can click on the second link to open this suggestion on BPI or you can click on the third link to see all the suggestions, then you can filter clicking in the funnel icon by your account name in "Assigned to" and "Assigned to LM" in "Status", as shown in the screenshot below.
+You can click on the second link to open this suggestion on BPI or you can click on the third link to see all the suggestions.
+Then, you can filter clicking in the funnel icon by your account name in "Assigned to" and "Assigned to LM" in "Status", as shown in the screenshot below.

 The first link in the e-mail will open the Pull request in GitHub.

-Once received the request, click on the link provided in the e-mail and a suggestion window will pop-up as the one below.
+Once received the request, click on the link provided in the e-mail and a suggestion window will pop-out as the example below.

 3. To be able to work on the suggestion ticket, you need to click on Edit button in the upper left corner.

-Note: To access to the Pull request information, please open them by clicking on the Contribution link.
+Note: To access to the Pull request information, please, open them by clicking on the Contribution link.

-5. Then fill carefully all the following fields.
+5. Then, fill carefully all the following fields.

 • LM feedback: LM feedback on the suggestion.

-IMPORTANT: If the contribution is rejected, please also provide the reasons why in your native language, so we can get back to the contributor.
+IMPORTANT: If the contribution is rejected, please, also provide the reasons in your native language, so we can get back to the contributor.

-• LMProposed Suggestion: If neither the current nor the proposed translation is correct, please add which would be the correct one.
+• LMProposed Suggestion: If neither the current nor the proposed translation is correct, please, add which would be the correct one.

 • Acceptance: select "Accepted" or "Rejected" accordingly